Visit us in person

 - Visitors may access open library locations during MIT’s public entrance hours.

 Borrow & request MIT materials

 - Your MIT ID is your library card.
 We cannot accept Mobile IDs, except for MIT faculty, students and staff.
 See special user types for information about services for other groups.

 - Our stacks are open for browsing.
 You can also place requests via Search Our Collections and track them through Your Account to pick up at the library location of your choice.

 - Office delivery is available for MIT faculty, postdoc, and academic/research staff.

 - Faculty and Instructors are eligible to request a designated borrower, who may check out materials reserved for the faculty/instructor.
 Designated Borrowers must be in Covid Pass.

-- All of our e-books, online journals, databases, and other streaming/electronic materials remain available as usual – find what you need using our Quick Search or other search tools.
+- All of our e-books, online journals, databases, and other streaming/electronic materials remain available as usual – find what you need using Search Our Collections.
 See more information about how to authenticate to online resources.

 Get materials for course reserves